LogoLogo

 • Data Source level: Compounded average of attribute-level accuracy within a data source.

 These metrics can be found in different places across the application, depending on the scope you’re looking at.
-In case lightweight scan is enabled, only a subset of these metrics are measured based on the source type.
+In case is enabled, only a subset of these metrics are measured based on the source type.